mohan696matlab/mohan696matlab.github.io/README.md

 ## Projects

+### YouTube Channel - Intelligent Machines
+Launched a YouTube channel dedicated to data-driven condition monitoring.
+Demonstrated the application of machine learning techniques such as **CNN**, **RNN** for industrial fault detection and monitoring.

 ### Image Captioning Model with Deployment
 Trained an image captioning model using **TensorFlow** with **ResNet-50** and **LSTM** on the Flickr 8k dataset, generating insightful captions for images.
 Developed a Flask app for local deployment, allowing users to upload images and receive generated captions.

 ### Facial Mask Recognition App with OpenCV
 Developed a real-time mask recognition system using **OpenCV** and a fine-tuned **VGG-16** network, trained on a Kaggle dataset of 1376 images.
 Implemented real-time face detection and classification in videos, predicting mask compliance.

-### YouTube Channel - Intelligent Machines
-Launched a YouTube channel dedicated to data-driven condition monitoring.
-Demonstrated the application of machine learning techniques such as **CNN**, **RNN**, and **GAN** for industrial fault detection and monitoring.
-The channel has garnered over 70,000 views and 900+ subscribers.

 ## Education